pjozsef/android-pipeline-library/README.md

 //print the output of adb devices echo deviceLister.devicesRaw()

-//get information about the connected devices groupped by status
+//get information about the connected devices
-//a Map<String, List<String>> is returned, where the keys are adb states, like 'device', 'offline', 'unauthorized'.
-The values are lists of device IDs assigned by adb that are in the state of the key.
-//example: ['device' : ['123456789ABCDEF', '987654321ABCDEF'], 'offline': ['AAABBBCCCDDDEEEFFF']]
+//a List<Device> is returned
 def devicesByState = deviceLister.devices()

 //get the list of only those devices that are available (with the state of 'device')
-//example: ['123456789ABCDEF', '987654321ABCDEF']
+//a List<Device> is returned
 def availableDevices = deviceLister.availableDevices()
 ```